microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.QLinearGlobalAveragePool"></a><a name="com.microsoft.qlinearglobalaveragepool">**com.microsoft.QLinearGlobalAveragePool**</a>

-  QLinearGlobalAveragePool consumes an input tensor X and applies Average pooling across the values in the same channel.
-This is equivalent to AveragePool with kernel size equal to the spatial dimension of input tensor.
-Input is of type uint8_t or int8_t.

 #### Version

 This version of the operator has been available since version 1 of the 'com.microsoft' operator set.